How Property Is Divided In An Oregon Divorce

 Oregon Is An Equitable Distribution State

-Oregon is an equitable distribution state.
-That means property in a divorce is divided fairly — sometimes that is 50/50, sometimes it isn’t.
-The Court has a wide margin of discretion in dividing property, because there are many ways to determine what “fair” means.
-For example, we can look at what has accumulated during the marriage.
+Because Oregon doesn’t abide by an exact 50/50 division, we can look at what has accumulated during the marriage.
 We can look at what existed before the marriage.
 We can see what has happened with retirement accounts and inheritance.
 Everyone is in a unique circumstance, and the following points will help move you toward your goals:

 Your attorney will need direction and will have questions for you when you first meet.